vincentsels/javascript-3-homework/to-study-crud-2/README.md

-write a table for this
+try to write your own user story table for this project, like the one in [crud 1](../to-study-crud-1)